Crypto coin sales stage revival after bursting of ICO bubble

 Just like with ICOs, many startups issuing tokens through IEOs don't yet have a product.
 Take Pledgecamp, which had in February conducted three IEOs - in Korea, Japan and China - in addition to an ICO, according to Eddie Lee, president of Pledgecamp.
 The crowdfunding startup is still building its platform, which is expected to launch in the fourth quarter.

-"Having a trusted intermediary is a good thing for either an ICO of a coin or an IPO of common stock, all else equal," said Aaron Brown, an investor who writes for Bloomberg Opinion.
+"Having a trusted intermediary is a good thing for either an ICO of a coin or an IPO of common stock, all else equavolve more around ensuring the l," said Aaron Brown, an investor who writes for Bloomberg Opinion.
 "It's not even clear to me that their promised due diligence is meaningful, even nominally.
-It seems to revolve more around ensuring the coins will trade than attesting to the underlying value of either the project or the coins, or the use for the funds raised, or the governance of the project."
+It seems to revolve more around ensuring the coins will trade rather than attesting to the underlying value of either the project or the coins, or the use for the funds raised, or the governance of the project."

-The pace of crypto-asset supply growth hasn't slowed enough to indicate a price bottom, in our view.
+The pace of crypto-asset supply growth hasn't slowed enough to indicate a price bottom.
 There are over three times more tradable coins than at the start of 2017, when bitcoin was US$1,000.
 History and the laws of supply and demand indicate that availability needs to decline or flatline for an extended period for prices to recover.
+BLOOMBERG